guardian/command-line-workshops/workshops/1-shells-and-shortcuts/research.md

 * `cat file.txt | grep sport | wc -l` - What is this command doing?
 (Hint: look up 'pipes')
 * What is the difference between piping and redirecting?
 * What are the three ‘standard streams’?
+* How can we perform commands conditionally?
-* How do we manage control flow?
+* How can we repeat commands?
 * What are exit codes?
 * What are some useful shortcuts for navigating quickly on the command line?